 Sea anemones, lobsters, hermit crabs, starfish, abalone, and sea cucumbers are just a few different creatures they have here.
 It’s a popular attraction since the kids get to interact, so the best time to visit is right when they open on the weekend or after 3PM on a weekday.

 You can also take guided tide pool explorations on the beaches at Scripps.
 Just in case you want to dive deep into discovering more about the creatures that live there.
 Tidepool locations for the guided tours include False Point at North Pacific Beach and Dike Rock.

-While you’re at the aquarium, don’t forget to check out the mesmerizing sea creatures inside.
+While you’re at the aquarium, don’t forget to check out the mesmerizing sea creatures inside, like the sea stars below.
 You will find leopard sharks, seahorses, and a rescued sea turtle.
 You can buy Aquarium tickets here!

 The tide pools at Cardiff State Beach are easy to get to, making them perfect to go to with kiddos!
 They are located south of Lifeguard Tower #10 between the Cardiff and Solana beaches.

 These tide pools belong to Table Top reef, which is a 45 million-year-old flat.
 Talk about walking back in time!
 These sedimentary rocks even have clam fossils baked into them.